-In the early days of online retailing, the phrase "brick and mortar" came to mean a retail store with a physical building, as opposed to one that conducts sales entirely online.
-Bricks and mortar, of course, were traditional building materials.
+In the early days of online retailing, the phrase brick-and-mortar came to mean a retail store with a physical building, as opposed to one that conducts sales entirely online.
+Brick-and-mortar, of course, were traditional building materials.
 But the term has taken on a less positive connotation in the Internet age, usually meaning "old-fashioned."

 But delivery fees for online purchases and security concerns are among the factors that drive almost as many shoppers to check out a product online, then visit a brick-and-mortar store to make the sale.
 This poses challenges to retailers who rely on both online sales and physical store sales for the bottom line.

 The busiest period for brick-and-mortar stores is still the Christmas holiday shopping season.
-This stretch of time between Thanksgiving and the end of the calendar year has become ever more competitive, with brick-and-mortar retailers increasing hours and running near-constant promotions.
-In recent years, some large retailers have even opened stores on Thanksgiving Day and Christmas Day, which resulted in a fair amount of backlash from customers and employees.
+This period between Thanksgiving and the end of the calendar year has become ever more competitive, with brick-and-mortar retailers increasing hours and running near-constant promotions.
+In recent years, many large retailers have even opened stores on Thanksgiving Day and Christmas Day, which resulted in a fair amount of backlash from customers and employees.

 But the picture has not been perfect for online retailers over the holidays in the last few years, either.
 Procrastinating shoppers who waited until the last minute to order holiday gifts online overwhelmed the package delivery companies that online retailers rely on, resulting in packages delivered late or after the holidays.
 So there are plenty of pros and cons for both brick-and-mortar and online stores when it comes to retail's busiest shopping period.

 Brick-and-Mortar Stores Struggle